Economy class: Railways

 In North America, it is known as coach class by companies such as Amtrak.
 Most European railways call it second class, except in the United Kingdom and Ireland, where it is referred to as standard class (abbreviated "STD" on tickets) instead.
 It has been re-branded in some cases to broaden expectations.
 In Canada Via Rail refers to coach as economy class.
 In India, the lowest class of service was branded third class under the British colonial rule.
 It was re-branded as second class following independence to avoid its former segregationist connotations.
-Today Indian Railways offers Economy AC-3 also in the same class.Generally economy class seats consists of a seat, sometimes with a fold-down tray, that may recline.
+Today Indian Railways offers Economy AC-3 also in the same class.

+Generally economy class seats consists of a seat, sometimes with a fold-down tray, that may recline.
 The seat may also include a pocket attached to the back of the seat in front for storage of small items such as magazines.
 Depending on the configuration of the passenger compartment, luggage can be stowed in overhead racks or at each end of the coach cars.
+Historically the lowest travel class on rail often used wooden benches without upholstery as seating, hence the term "Holzklasse" ("wood class") in the German language for the lowest class of service, now colloquially used for air travel as well.

 Standard class seating on British intercity trains often includes seating around permanent tables.
 Power sockets are available and some services offer (chargeable) Wi-Fi Internet access.

 In continental Europe, second class mostly consists of open interior coaches with 2+2 seating arrangement, with or without air-conditioning, in rows or face to face, or (in some express trains) compartments of six to eight seats.
 Some commuter trains have a higher seating density, with 3+2 seating arrangement.

 In Spain 2nd-class cabins are called Tourist class on the AVE superfast trains.
 They offer electric sockets and there are video and audio services on most major routes.

 North American intercity passenger trains are separated into different coach classes by the type of car (e.g., sleepers).
 Economy seating on North American passenger trains typically does not include meal service in the fare.

 Economy class also exists on some sleeper services, most notably on most Russian Railways routes, which designates the class as "Platzkart", with cars featuring an open 9-bay layout, where each bay has six bunk beds in two tiers – four transversally, and two longitudinally on the opposing side of the aisle, with the lower bunks functioning as seats in daytime.
 Several European railways also provide similar "coach class" sleeper cars, commonly dubbed Couchette cars.
 There is a debate, though, whether Platzkart class is a full tier down from the traditional second class/"coupe", or is just a cheaper variant, as there used to exist an even cheaper "hard bed" class with three-tier bunks and no bedding, which is long since discontinued in Russia, but is still employed in China.